 Moreover, visual elements also reinforce important takeaways, which makes it more likely for us to remember key pieces of information over the long term.

-3. They Improve Our Grasp of Concepts
+3. Visual Learning Improves Our Grasp of Concepts

 Visual cues ignite our imagination, help us create new associations, and rearrange existing patterns in memory.
 Visual elements also help us in simplifying complex ideas by making it easy to break down concepts and reorganize information.